worthingtonse/WEST-Protocol/P. Crossover Services.md

 ```
 ![Convert](zips/exchange.png)

-# Convert Crypto To West
+# Check Depository For Deposit
 * The client must check with the exchange rate web API and decide when to convert.
 * The client will not get to specify the price due to the slowness of crypto transactions.
 * The RAIDA will then check the price with the same API, if the prices are within 1% of each other, the transaction shall be made.